 5. How do you find the ultimate guru?

 There are many sources for support.
 HBR mentoring, MicroMentor, and SBA Mentors to name a few.
 The Harvard Business Review (HBR) provides many articles on the advantages of consultants.
 Harvard University founded its publishing non-profit in the mid 90’s to support teams as they manage their companies.

 MicroMentor is one of the largest mentoring networks an entrepreneur can tap into.
 Their single purpose is helping startups solve problems and build successful ventures.
 Both options are win-win.

-Through workshops, courses, webinars these business pros help on a continual basis.
+Through workshops, courses, webinars these pros help on a continual basis.
 Did we mention that an SBA joint venture was an invaluable source for startups?

 But there’s another, often overlooked, option: a competitor.
 Sure, some you reach out to may not be open to helping.
 But others will be more than happy to share.
 Why would they give a competitor advice?